pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         may supply your own fixed data.
 If ``fixed`` is specified, ``label`` and ``context`` is ignored.

-    :param int blocation: An integer that indicates the bytes offset where counter bytes are to be located.
+    :param int break_location: An integer that indicates the bytes offset where counter bytes are to be located.
 Required when ``location`` is :attr:`~cryptography.hazmat.primitives.kdf.kbkdf.CounterLocation.MiddleFixed`.